Academic Catalog

 ART 39900-39901 Independent Study: Art (LA)

 Advanced projects under specifically directed tutelage.
 Projects to be arranged between instructor and students.
 Offered on demand only.
-May be repeated two times for a total of Prerequisites: Permission of instructor.
+May be repeated two times for a total of 8 credits.
+Prerequisites: Permission of instructor.
 (F,S,Y)

 Attributes: UND